BritBox Australia: Price, content and features

 Should I get BritBox?

-If you love British telly, sure!
+If you love British telly, maybe!
 The service is a great resource for TV enthusiasts who want to rediscover classic series or find something new to watch from the UK.
 There's plenty of content available, so there's no chance you'll run out of stuff to binge anytime soon.

 Plus, the platform comes with a seven-day free trial, so you can test it out and decide if you want to keep it in the long run.
+However, you must remember that you can also pick from Acorn TV which has majority of the same library, but is also $2 less per month or $20 a year.

 BritBox frequently asked questions